Maximizing Social Welfare Subject to Network Externalities: A Unifying Submodular Optimization Approach: MSW with Positive Monotone Concave Externalities

 For simplicity and without any loss of generality, throughout this section we assume that the influence weights are normalized such that $\sum_{k=1}^na^i_{jk}=1, \forall i,j$.
 Otherwise, we can scale and redefine the externality functions as $f_{ij}(y)\leftarrow f_{ij}((\sum_{k=1}^na^i_{jk})y)$.
 Note that such a scaling preserves concavity and monotonicity, and for the new externalities we have $f_{ij}:[0,1]\to \mathbb{R}_+$.
-Next, we state the following lemma that provides a performance guarantee for \emph{independent} rounding of any feasible solution to the continuous relaxation of the MSW.
+The following proposition provides a performance guarantee for approximating MSW with positive concave externalities, which is particularly effective for concave externalities of small curvature.